The Equipment Maintenance & Transit Operation Center microgrid

 Microgrids, minus the risk

 The County first deployed a transit microgrid at its Brookville Smart Energy Bus Depot in Silver Spring, MD.
 Brookville is currently the largest transit bus depot in the country, a superlative soon to be taken by its bigger sister depot, the microgrid at the David F. Bone Equipment Maintenance & Transit Operation Center, or EMTOC.
-Like Brookville, EMTOC’s microgrid will be constructed in about a year, which is faster than typical utility upgrades.

-Here are the primary components of the EMTOC microgrid:
+Primary components of the EMTOC microgrid:

-- 5.65 MWDC of rooftop and canopy solar generation
+- 4.8 MWDC of rooftop and canopy solar generation

-- 2 MW / 6.88 MWh battery energy storage
+- 2 MW / 6.9 MWh battery energy storage

-- Up to 2.25 MW of charging capacity
+- 2.375 MW of charging capacity

-- Software tools and IoT-connected hardware
+- Software tools and IoT-connected hardware built on the Schneider Electric platform

-Partners in Progress
+Partners in progress

 A national leader in zero-emissions transit

-With Brookville and EMTOC microgrids underway, the County continues to set the pace among other municipalities when it comes to deploying sustainable infrastructure.
 “Projects like these are critical to achieving Maryland’s ambitious clean energy goals while making local public transit more reliable and cost-effective,” says U.S. Senator Chris Van Hollen.
 U.S. Representative Jamie Raskin concurs: “I’m confident this project will serve as an inspiration for other local governments exploring sustainable energy transitions … By breaking ground on America’s largest electric bus depot, Montgomery County continues to lead the country with investments in creating a clean energy future for our children and grandchildren.”

-The challenge:
+The Challenge

 - Transform the Equipment Maintenance & Transit Operation Center (EMTOC) into a self-sustaining bus depot to power a mixed fleet of 200+ buses with renewable energy.